wavemotion-dave/ColecoDS/README.md

 * More robust VDP handling to avoid memory overflow.

 V3.0: 18-Nov-2021 by wavemotion-dave
-* Ressurected from the ashes - ported to the latest LIBNDS and DEVKIT PRO development tools.
+* Resurrected from the ashes - ported to the latest LIBNDS and DEVKIT PRO development tools.
 * Sound core updated to latest SN76496.
 * CPU core DrZ80 updated to latest.
 * Added Super Game Module support with AY sound handling.
 * Added MegaCart and Activision PCB cart support for larger games.
-* Speed improvements and optmizations across the board.
+* Speed improvements and optimizations across the board.